 There is the option of entering into an Individual Voluntary Arrangement (IVA), which is an agreement you reach to pay a specific amount towards your debt each month.
 The rest will be written off after some time has passed, roughly five years.
 You should be aware of the consequences of an IVA though, as you might be unable to get access to credit in the near future if you sign up to this.
 It is mainly beneficial for people with substantial debt.

 Find a local licenced IVA insolvency practitioner here.

-An alternative to an IVA is a Debt Relief Order (DRO).
-This is only available to certain people; those who have £50 or less each month after they have taken care of household expenses.
-In order to be eligible for this, you must not have other assets worth over £1000.
+Another choice instead of an IVA is a Debt Relief Order (DRO).
+This only applies to certain people; those who have only have £50 or less left each month after household expenses.
+In order to be eligible for this, you must not have assets over £1,000.

-To apply for a DRO you will need to go through an authorised debt advisor.
+If you wish to apply for an IVA, you will require an authorised debt advisor.
 You can find a list of authorised debt advisors here.

-Although there have been plenty of warnings from professional bodies, as well as government guidelines, and other measures to combat the behaviour of many debt collecting agencies, the problem still very much exists.
+Despite the fact that there are plenty of warnings from professional organisations, as well as government guidelines, and other measures to try and deal with the tactics of various debt collecting agencies, the problem still very much exists.
 Debt collectors are still hassling, and harassing debtors to the point of putting them on the brink of depression, and other mental health issues.
-It is possible to fight back against debt collectors though.
-You can’t just refuse to pay your debt, but you can spread repayments, and debt collectors should allow you to do so.
-You may be able to stop their bullying by reporting them to the Financial Ombudsman, and in some cases, they may even lose their licence.
+It is possible to deal with debt collectors though.
+You should never refuse to pay your debt, but you can spread repayments, and debt collectors should allow you to do so.
+You can report their unacceptable behaviour to the Financial Ombudsman, and in some cases, they could even lose their licence.